ThePursuit/Halvtids-redovisning/The Pursuit halvtid.md

 # [fit] The Pursuit
-## Next genegration of hide and seek
+## Next generation of hide and seek

 ^ Presenter oss